rjonnal/ciao/README.md

 3. **Avoid overspecification.** Specify parameters of the system in only one place.
 For example, since the number of lenslets is specified by the SHWS mask, don't specify it elsewhere.
 The size of the poke matrix, for instance, is implied by the SHWS and mirror masks, and needn't be specified anywhere else.

 4. **Variable naming.** Class names should be one word with a capitalized first letter; if multiple words are necessary, use CamelCase.
 Variable names should be descriptive, with underscores between words.
 In order to maximize the exploratory and educational value of the code, when a variable has a unit, please append it to the end of the variable name, e.g. ```wavelength_m = 800e-9```.

+# Design considerations

+## Installing mulitple instances of CIAO

+One probably common use case for CIAO is having multiple "installations" or "versions" of the software to, for instance, be able to run a simulator with a low resolution, computationally fast beam, and then a real hardware-based loop or wavefront sensor.
+There are many ways to do this, some of which are listed below.

+1. **Virtual environments**.
+These can be created using popular scientific Python distributions such as Anaconda or Enthought Python Distribution, or through the use of the ```virtualenv``` package.
+Advantages: the most *Pythonic* solution; enables multiple CIAOs; prevents other problems such as conflicts with pre-existing Python installations used for other purposes on the same computer.
+Disadvantages: requires moderate expertise on the topic of virtual environments; could cause major issues for novice developers.

+2. **Configure once**.
+In this approach, the config file would be loaded just once and, because imported modules are objects, passed as a required parameter for instantiating any subsequent CIAO objects.
+Advantages: this is the approach [advocated by Python Software Foundation Fellow, Alex Martelli](https://stackoverflow.com/questions/2348927/python-single-configuration-file/2348941); avoids potential collisions of conflicting ```ciao_config.py``` files--a problem that could be extremely difficult to debug.
+Disadvantages: requires the same object to be propagated through the entire instantiation hierarchy, leading to ugly/mystifying signatures for every class's constructor.

+3. **Multiple copies of config file**.
+Here we would have one file called ```ciao_config.py``` in the Python path, and others called, for instance ```ciao_config_simulation_version.py``` and ```ciao_config_closed_loop_version.py```, and one of the latter would be copied over the former whenever necessary.
+Advantages: the code base is cleanest, as it doesn't have to know anything other than to load ```ciao_config.py``` at runtime.
+Disadvantages: it's easy to make a mistake and delete a config file; requires a lot of bookkeeping.

+4. **Global variable**.
+Like **Configure once** but instead of passing the config object around, access it as a global variable.
+Advantages: avoids ugly constructor signatures; simple.
+Disadvantages: confusing code because of the config variable's broad scope.

+5. **Sessions**.
+Create folders with all top-level CIAO scripts and a single ```ciao_config.py``` in each.
+Advantages: once it's set up correctly you can forget about it; obviates confusing code in most of CIAO code base.
+Disadvantages: requires all scripts to live in the same directory as the config file; requires every script to modify ```sys.path``` at the very top, adding the session directory so that the only ```ciao_config.py``` file visible to any CIAO object is the session's.
+This is the approach I've selected, because it prioritizes ease of use, at the slight expense of transparency and flexibility.

 # Topics for conversation